iToolsBT vs GFaker vs QPin: Hardware GPS Spoofer Showdown 2026

 3. iOS Compatibility

 Critical Difference: iToolsBT and GFaker are from companies that may or may not still be actively developing firmware.
-Qpin has demonstrated ongoing iOS compatibility updates.
+QPin should be described as a supported hardware workflow, with compatibility confirmed when a new iOS build matters.

 4. App & Software Experience